Weather

 Here is your forecast for Thursday, August 7th, 2025.

-Temperatures on Friday, Saturday, and Sunday will stay in the lower 90s, with feels like temperatures around 100°.
+With rain earlier in the day, temperatures on Saturday and Sunday will stay in the lower 90s, with feels like temperatures around 100°.

 TROPICS: